catid/kvm/README.md

 ![Hardware Setup](https://github.com/catid/kvm/raw/master/art/hw_setup.jpg "Hardware Setup")

+The software is compatible with this fanless heatsink case and will not cause it to overheat.

 Recommended additional hardware:

 The TinyPilot project has built a power/data splitter that is super useful when working with target devices that cannot supply full power to the Raspberry Pi.
 This splitter requires two additional Micro USB cables.